 Spousal maintenance or support, also called alimony, is often one of the most contentious and complex issues left to deal with after a divorce.
-Whether you are seeking alimony or wish to avoid paying it, Kimberly T. Walker Law Office in St. Louis Park, Minnesota, can help you protect your interests.
+Whether you are seeking alimony or wish to avoid paying it, Kimberly T. Walker Law Office, P.A. in St. Louis Park, Minnesota, can help you protect your interests.

 Why can we help you?
 Because we commit ourselves to producing solutions for our clients, not more conflict.
 We can deliver on this commitment because our firm’s founding lawyer holds nearly 20 years of experience in successfully resolving even the most complicated spousal support disputes.
 As a result of her experience, we can deliver the seasoned legal judgment you need to move your case forward and resolve these matters effectively.